DaUmega/web-dark-mode-toggle/PRIVACY.md

 ## Permissions
 This extension uses the following Chrome permissions:
-- `activeTab` — to inject the dark-mode script into the current page when toggled.
 - `scripting` — to safely apply or remove dark mode styles.

-Note: The extension uses standard web localStorage to remember your dark-mode preference locally.
-This is handled entirely by your browser and does not require the Chrome storage permission.
+- `tabs` — to inject the dark-mode script into the all tabs when toggled.
+- `storage` — to make dark-mode toggle persistent using `chrome.storage.local`, ensuring it applies to new tabs.

+Note: These permissions are used solely to activate and synchronize dark mode.
 No data leaves your device.

 ## Third Parties